Avarice03/web-portfolio/personal-website.md

 #### Acceptance criteria

-- I can experience the website on mobile, tablet and desktop screens.
+-<DONE> I can experience the website on mobile, tablet and desktop screens.
--<DONE>No image stretching.
+-<DONE> No image stretching.
 -<DONE> No information or error logs are seen on the browser's console.
 -<DONE> No dead links.